use-ink/ink-workshop/workshop/3_ADVANCED_WORKSHOP.md

 ```

 1. Update the method `your_turn` so that it returns different coordinates on each block, and checks to see if the square on the game board if vacant.
-    * `self.dimensions.x` and `self.dimensions.y` are already available in the Player contract.
+    * TIP: `self.dimensions.x` and `self.dimensions.y` are already available in the Player contract.
 Use these to make sure that you stay in bounds.
     * TIP: you can use `self.env().block_number()` to retrieve the current block.
     * TIP: You can add a storage element to the Player struct, but be aware that this uses more gas per transaction